This post may contain affiliate links. Read our disclaimer.

 Sesame Tofu Spring Rolls

-- Pour tofu onto a plate and use a dish towel or several paper towels to soak up the moisture.
+- First, press the tofu.
+You can either use a tofu press or do it yourself.
+If you do it yourself: Pour tofu onto a plate and use a dish towel or several paper towels to soak up the moisture.
 I used a dish towel and pressed down several times for a few seconds at a time.
 You want most of the moisture to be soaked up if possible.
-Transfer to the tofu to a large skillet, add the sesame oil, soy sauce and ginger and cook on medium-high.

 - From here, start making your spring rolls.
 Have a large bowl of warm water beside you.

 - To assemble: Soak 1 spring roll paper in water, approximately 15 seconds on one side and then flip it over and soak it for 15 more seconds or until the paper is soft.
-Carefully place the soaked paper on a clean towel and then add your ingredients: tofu, cucumber, carrots, and avocado.
+Carefully place the soaked paper on a clean towel and then add your ingredients: tofu, cucumber and carrots.
 You want the rolls to be full but not so full that you can't roll them up and/or that they break.

-- Dip your spring rolls in teriyaki sauce/sesame oil/soy sauce and enjoy!
+- Dip your spring rolls in soy sauce/sriracha mayo/store bought teriyaki sauce and enjoy!